SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

 ## Benefits of the SonarQube Azure DevOps Marketplace Extension

 ### Quality Gate™ Status Publishing
 A Quality Gate™ is a Pass/Fail status indicator that clearly lets you know if your code is clean and safe.
 SonarQube comes with a default Quality Gate called SonarWay™ that's built-in and ready to use.
 When you see a 'Green' Quality Gate, you know that your application is releasable and your team is hitting the mark!
-Using this extension, SonarQube publishes Quality Gate status right to your build results.
+Using this extension, SonarQube publishes Quality Gate status right to your build summary.

 Example of a passing Quality Gate: